Tracking and optimizing mobile app installs: The newcomer’s guide to mobile app attribution

 Sometimes, though, it is not possible to link ad activity to an install with a device advertising ID.

 This can be because the consumer has changed their advertising settings by choosing to Limit Ad Tracking on their device (iOS), or turn off ads personalization (Android).
-In those situations, a second attribution method called fingerprinting can be deployed.
+In those situations, a second attribution method called fingerprinting was historically deployed.
 Fingerprinting uses other signals to match marketing activity to an install.
 Such signals are collected by using non-personally identifiable information like IP addresses to infer a connection between an ad click and an install.
 The accuracy of matching through fingerprinting varies based on the signals available and utilized by the attribution provider, but such matching can often approach the level of accuracy available by matching device IDs.

 Attributing credit for an install